 Wouldn’t you feel better about yourself if you made your own way, earned your own money and took control of your own destiny?

-Rather than letting a well off bloke you don’t fancy all that much lock you in to a relationship with all the appeal of mud.
+Rather than letting a well off man you don’t fancy all that much lock you into a relationship with all the appeal of mud.

 My friend got accepted to nursing school (he is the first college attendee in his family).
 I got him an antique book of medicine that we love.
 I am afraid if I give it to him, he will think I’m hitting on him.
 Anyone who knows me knows I am a giver- it is in congratulations for this big step.